Revain (REV) Price Reaches $0.0000 on Top Exchanges

-Revain (REV) traded 0% higher against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on August 31st.
-Revain has a market capitalization of $2.63 million and $59.00 worth of Revain was traded on exchanges in the last day.
-One Revain token can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-During the last seven days, Revain has traded 1.3% higher against the U.S. dollar.
+Revain (REV) traded down 7.1% against the dollar during the twenty-four hour period ending at 8:00 AM ET on September 1st.
+Revain has a market capitalization of $2.44 million and $63.83 worth of Revain was traded on exchanges in the last day.
+One Revain token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last seven days, Revain has traded down 5.9% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.